Within this section we will advise you about:-

-- writing to Performance and Information Manager, Berneslai Homes, PO Box 627, Barnsley
+- Writing to Performance and Information Manager, Berneslai Homes, PO Box 627, Barnsley, S70 9FZ.

-- Requesting our Data Protection Officer to undertake an independent review by emailing BHDPO@BerneslaiHomes.co.uk.
+- Requesting our Data Protection Officer to undertake an independent review by email.

 If you are still not satisfied, you can contact the Information Commissioner’s Office:

-- by email to email@example.com (please include your telephone number),
+- By email (please include your telephone number),

 It is your responsibility to make sure that our records hold the correct information about you because if not we may send information about you to the wrong person, not keep you informed about our services or not provide you with the correct service for your needs.
-You can update your records with us either:
+You can tell us about changes in any of the following ways: